connorjacobsen/iris/SPECIFICATION.md

 myFoo.bar
 ```

-Which is equivalent to `bar myFoo` (or `bar(myFoo)` if you want to use parens), but is a nice syntactical nicety for those coming from more hardcore object-oriented style languages.
+Which is equivalent to `bar myFoo` (or `bar(myFoo)` if you want to use parens), but is a nice syntactical nicety for those coming from more traditional object-oriented style languages.

 ## Generics

 Sometimes the compiler does not have enough information to determine the concrete type of a given value.
 Consider:

 ```
-let firstIfTrue(test, x, y) =
+let firstIfTrue(test x y) =
   if test(x) then x else y end
 val firstIfTrue :: ('a -> Bool) -> 'a -> 'a -> 'a = <fn>
 ```